Gamepad Xbox Elite Series 2 Core

 Linearity

 Linearity represents how closely the stick movement follows an ideal linear path.
 It's calculated as 100% minus the nonlinearity percentage, where nonlinearity measures deviations from a perfectly straight line.
 The test measured 97.1% linearity.
 This indicates excellent stick linearity, providing consistent and predictable movement.
-High linearity ensures that stick movement translates predictably to in-game actions, which is crucial for precise control.

 Test Duration